 - Allow your AC system to dry out.
 Clear out any standing water if possible and carefully clear any debris from the immediate area.

 REMEMBER: Do not cover your outdoor HVAC systems with a tarp.
-This may actually cause more problems, including not allowing the system to air out entirely and remove moisture, potentially causing rust or other damage.
+This may actually cause more problems, including not allowing the unit to air out entirely and remove moisture, potentially causing rust or other damage.

 In addition to downpours, spring escorts in hail storms, also.
 Annually thousands of commercial and residential AC units are in need of repair because of hail.
 While you can probably see obvious damage from the outside, you may not be able to see that the damage inside the air conditioning unit may be causing restricted air flow, decreasing the performance of the system.
-Sometimes you can fix the air conditioner more easily, by combing the fins or replacing the coil, but an insurance company’s claim breakdown showed that around 10% of air conditioners damaged by hail had to be fully replaced.
+Sometimes you can fix the air conditioner more easily, by combing the fins or replacing the coil, but an insurance company’s claim breakdown showed that around one out of ten of air conditioners damaged by hail had to be fully replaced.